saleandro/songkick-wp-plugin/readme.txt

 == Installation ==

-1. Upload the directory "songkick_concerts" to the "/wp-content/plugins/" directory
+1. Upload the directory "songkick_concerts_and_festivals" to the "/wp-content/plugins/" directory
 1. Activate the plugin through the "Plugins" menu
 1. Add the widget to a sidebar, and set your username and API key.
 Apply for a key here: http://www.songkick.com/developer